Danny123456789121/graphrag-businessqa-evaluation/input_references/Strategic perspectives of corporate sustainability management to develop a sustainable organization.md

 Goal-oriented learning mechanisms, the integration of milestones into existing R&D processes, formalized instruments of communication, self-organized working groups, guideline-oriented learning processes and project work for learning processes all illustrate how learning may be embedded in the context of corporate sustainable development (Siebenhüner and Arnold, 2007).

 The objective of operational management is to execute strategic guidelines and plans and attain the set strategic goals in the most efficient way.
 The corporate sustainability strategy is implemented at the operational level of management, in terms of how the vision, mission, long-term goals and strategic plans are executed within the company.
 The focus is placed on the various corporate functions such as on logistics and materials management, production, maintenance, marketing, public relations, human resources and communication.
 Innovation and continuous improvement are seen as cross-functional areas, which are integrated into other corporate functions.
 Specific sustainability-oriented activities must be carried out as part of each corporate function.
-The specific activities required depend on the type of strategy involved.
-Thus, the following proposition is suggested with respect to the operational level:

 # Proposition 3e